IntelRealSense/realsense-ros/README.md

 The topics are of the form: ```/camera/aligned_depth_to_color/image_raw``` etc.
 - **filters**: any of the following options, separated by commas:</br>
  - ```colorizer```: will color the depth image.
 On the depth topic an RGB image will be published, instead of the 16bit depth values .
  - ```pointcloud```: will add a pointcloud topic `/camera/depth/color/points`.
-The texture of the pointcloud can be modified in rqt_reconfigure (see below) or using the parameters: `pointcloud_texture_stream` and `pointcloud_texture_index`.
+    * The texture of the pointcloud can be modified in rqt_reconfigure (see below) or using the parameters: `pointcloud_texture_stream` and `pointcloud_texture_index`.
 Run rqt_reconfigure to see available values for these parameters.</br>
- The depth FOV and the texture FOV are not similar.
+    * The depth FOV and the texture FOV are not similar.
 By default, pointcloud is limited to the section of depth containing the texture.
 You can have a full depth to pointcloud, coloring the regions beyond the texture with zeros, by setting `allow_no_texture_points` to true.
+    * pointcloud is of an unordered format by default.
+This can be changed by setting `ordered_pc` to true.

  - The following filters have detailed descriptions in : https://github.com/IntelRealSense/librealsense/blob/master/doc/post-processing-filters.md
    - ```disparity``` - convert depth to disparity before applying other filters and back.